-As a relative newbie to this whole “spiritual awakening” thing, I have still spent much of the past several years motivated by the carrot of victory.
-Of course, my opponent is no longer disease, germs, and pharmaceutical non-compliance, no…it has become ignorance, misinformation, and corporate industry (to keep the list short).
+As a relative newbie to this whole “spiritual awakening” thing, I have spent much of the past several years motivated by the carrot of victory.
+Of course, my opponent is no longer disease, germs, and pharmaceutical non-compliance.
+No…it has become ignorance, misinformation, and corporate industry (to keep the list short).

 Stop Fighting to Win

-When I learned about Charles Eisenstein’s work, however, something shifted for me.
-I began to see that as long as I was fighting anything…. as long as I was anti anything… I was perpetuating the precise mentality, emotional terrain, and energetic foundation that led us all so far from the path of ancestral wisdom.
+When I learned about Charles Eisenstein’s work, something shifted for me.
+I began to see that as long as I was fighting anything…. as long as I was anti anything… I was perpetuating the precise mentality, emotional terrain, and energetic foundation that leads us so far from the path of ancestral wisdom.

 And I began to experience a flooding of joy and gratitude.
 My heart cracked open.
-I continued to encounter challenges and sources of pain but with them I felt the promise of a gift.
-Every.
-Time.
+I continue to encounter challenges and sources of pain, but with them I feel the promise of a gift.
+Every time.

 My New Year’s Resolution… Are You With Me?

-So, here’s what I am committing to in service of healing myself, you, and the planet.
+So, for my 2017 new year’s resolution, here’s what I am committing to in service of healing myself, you, and the planet:

 I declare that I would rather heal than be right.

 But healing is healing.
-Either want it – whatever it takes – or you perpetuate the conditions that keep you mired in suffering and sickness.
+Either want it – whatever it takes – or perpetuate the conditions that keep us mired in suffering and sickness.

-What it often takes is a willingness to let yourself, as you know it, die.
-A willingness to allow layers and layers of your precious identity to literally burn up in the flames of transformation.
+What it often takes is a willingness to let our self, as we know it, die.
+A willingness to allow layers and layers of our precious identity to literally burn up in the flames of transformation.
 We derive a sense of safety in a seemingly dangerous world from knowing who we are – our jobs, our marital status, even our disease labels.
-We want to believe, so badly, that we will believe in non-belief.
+We want to believe so badly that we will believe in non-belief.
 To let go of these tags feels like an existentially perilous venture.

-And to love yourself and all those who trigger you – through the process.
+And to love ourselves and all those who trigger us, through the process.